 1. First, let's line the rims of our glasses with honey and salt.
 Pour honey and salt on two separate flat plates.
 Dip the rim of the glass in the honey.
 Then, immediately after, dip it in the salt.
 You can also use sugar or cinnamon sugar if you'd like!
 Then, fill the rimmed glasses with ice and set to the side.

-2. Add tequila, triple sec, and apple cider into a cocktail shaker.
-Shake it up and pour the mixture evenly into 4 glasses!
+2. Add ice, tequila, triple sec, and apple cider into a cocktail shaker (or a pitcher).
+Shake/Stir it up and pour the mixture evenly into glasses!

 4. Garnish each Thanksgiving Margarita how you please.
 It's up to you how seasonal you want to get!
 I used apple slices, cranberries, and fresh thyme.